-- countervailing duty (anti-subsidy) orders on imports of LEU produced in France by Eurodif, S.A., and in Germany, the Netherlands and the United Kingdom by Urenco, Ltd. and - an antidumping order on imports of LEU produced in France by Eurodif.
+• countervailing duty (anti-subsidy) orders on imports of LEU produced in France by Eurodif, S.A., and in Germany, the Netherlands and the United Kingdom by Urenco, Ltd. and

 The government's action has helped to restore stability to the enrichment market and ensure a long-term supply of competitively priced LEU.